Lavender Garden Cameron Highlands

 If you have not been here before and really do enjoy taking photos and looking at flowers, it’s not bad if you need a place to pass time.

-Do not come here expecting actual lavender fields or you will be very disappointed.
+But do not come here expecting actual lavender fields or you will be very disappointed.

 Pros: